multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 - wrap up

-## Project 8 - Build the layout in code - Word game
+## Project 8 - Build the layout in code - Swifty Words
 #### Day 36
 > Linus Torvalds, the creator of the massively popular Linux operating system, once said “talk is cheap; show me the code.”